yasirkula/UnityBezierSolution/README.md

 Interpolates between the extra data provided at each end point.
 This data has 4 float components and can implicitly be converted to Vector2, Vector3, Vector4, Quaternion, Rect, Vector2Int, Vector3Int and RectInt.

+- `BezierPoint.ExtraData GetExtraData( float normalizedT, ExtraDataLerpFunction lerpFunction )`

+Uses a custom function to interpolate between the end points' extra data.
+For example, BezierWalker components use this function to interpolate the extra data with Quaternion.Lerp.

 - `float GetLengthApproximately( float startNormalizedT, float endNormalizedT, float accuracy = 50f )`

 Calculates the approximate length of a segment of the spline.
 To calculate the length, the spline is divided into "accuracy" points and the Euclidean distances between these points are summed up.

 **Food For Thought**: BezierSpline has a Length property, which is simply a shorthand for `GetLengthApproximately( 0f, 1f )`.

+- `PointIndexTuple GetNearestPointIndicesTo( float normalizedT )`

+Returns the indices of the two end points that are closest to *normalizedT*.
+The *PointIndexTuple* struct also holds a *t* value in range \[0,1\], which can be used to interpolate between the properties of the two end points at these indices.

 - `Vector3 FindNearestPointTo( Vector3 worldPos, out float normalizedT, float accuracy = 100f )`